 The chopped celery and tangy cranberries in the salad just scream autumn.
 But really, this salad is perfect year round.
-The poppy seed dressing is one of the easiest recipes we’ve seen.
+The poppy seed dressing is one of the easiest recipes I’ve seen.
 Plus, it’s made with Greek yogurt to give it a rich and creamy texture.
 This salad easily stands alone as a complete dinner, but it also makes an easy lunchtime meal.

 Zucchini Noodle Salads

 The avocado dressing has a southwestern flare and a taste that can’t be beat.
 The creamy taste comes from a base made with Greek yogurt and sour cream.
 With cilantro, jalapeno, and lemon, though, this dressing and your zoodles will be anything but typical.
 Pro tip: If you don’t have a spiralizer, never fear.
 You can use a mandoline or a sharp kitchen knife to slice the zucchini in this salad and any other zoodle dish.